Gera1313/book-search/README.md

 ## Getting Started

-In order for this application to use a GraphQL API, I will need to refactor the API to use GraphQL on the back end and add some functionality to the front end.
+In order for this application to use a GraphQL API, I refactored the API to use GraphQL on the back end and add some functionality to the front end.

 ## Notes

- N/A

 ## Installation